UltraEngine/Documentation/CPP/Event.md

 | [ListenEvent](ListenEvent.md) | Function | sets a callback function to execute when an event occurs |
 | [WaitEvent](WaitEvent.md) | Function | wait until an event occurs and return it |

 The following event IDs may be emitted by the program.
-Additional event ID can be created with the [AllocEventId](AllocEventId.md) command.

 | ID | Description |
 | --- | --- |